DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-09-25-application-sharing-content-changes.md

 > “I like that they can't see my name, because of bias”
 > - International participant in Nigeria.

+People also liked that providers could not see why past applications had ended without success.

 We are also able to provide information that was mentioned as being useful (although not by lots of participants) about how long data is shared for (until they opt-out, receive an offer elsewhere or at the end of the cycle.)
 It wasn’t clear to people what ‘basic information about where you have applied before’ referred to so we have made it clearer that this means the name of the provider and the course that was applied to.

 ## Next steps